 - How to Use VBA Case Statement (13 Examples)

-In this example, we use cell references to insert a value to the formula and to display the resultant values in certain cells.
+In this example, we use cell references to insert a value into the formula and to display the resultant values in certain cells.

 Before that, we calculate the logarithmic values of three given values (i.e., 1,0.05, and 500) using Worksheet’s LOG function.
 And keep a column to insert the resultant values using the VBA LOG function.